begin-theadventure/fl-studio-integrator-linux/README.md

 Integrate FL Studio with your Linux system.

 #### So what does it do?
-It doesn't take care of installing FL Studio, but of integrating it with your system:
+It doesn't take care of installing FL Studio, but of integrating it with the system:

 - Provides a shell script that runs the `.exe` with Wine, a `.desktop` application shortcut and the icon;